jcs-emacs/jcs-emacs/README.md

 ## Philosophy

-Like want I mentioned above, I have experienced with many different kind of IDEs and text editors.
+Like what I mentioned above, I have experienced with many different kind of IDEs and text editors.
 But I always couldn't find the best tool to use, espcially when I always needed to make myself comfortable to the environment